The June 9 workshop is now full.

 "Demystifies the story process."
 Michele Fitzsimmons, winner of Illinois Arts Council Award

-Created and taught by Jerry Cleaver, The Writers’ Loft gives writers of all levels the crucial skills that make every story and every writer a success.
+Taught by NY Times bestselling author Mary Carter, The Writers’ Loft gives writers of all levels the crucial skills that make every story and every writer a success.
 Learn everything you need to unlock your imagination and bring your ideas to life on the page, stage, or screen.

 MORE THAN A WORKSHOP, The Writers’ Loft is a writer's community.
 It's a place for you to be with other writers, have your work presented, and get the support, guidance, and coaching you need to write successfully in all genres and all media, including novels, short stories, screenplays, stage plays, biography, memoir, nonfiction.
 Plus you get insider help and advice on how to market your work and how to make those all-important connections to agents, editors, and publishers.

-Jerry Cleaver created The Writers’ Loft 20 years ago and teaches every class.
+Jerry Cleaver created The Writers’ Loft 20 years ago.
+It’s been turning out published authors ever since.

 Author of St. Martin’s Press’ five-star, best selling book Immediate Fiction.
 You get a free copy just for coming to the first workshop — which is also free!